SriramJothiswaran/blog/_posts/2018-02-25-how-blockchain-could-disrupt-banking.md

-WHERE IS THIS DATA COMING FROM?

-Start your free trial today

-Email

-Email

 Last September, JPMorgan Chase CEO Jamie Dimon took a stab at Bitcoin: “It’s worse than tulip bulbs.
 It won’t end well.
 Someone is going to get killed.”